Culture Secretary – protect our BBC, for the arts and for everyone

 - Increase and sustain the BBC’s funding, at least in line with inflation.

-- Ensure that the BBC remains publicly owned and publicly funded after 2027, with a model that maintains universal access and upholds a strong commitment to public service broadcasting.
+- Ensure that the BBC remains publicly owned and properly funded after 2027, with a model that maintains universal access and upholds a strong commitment to public service broadcasting.

-The BBC's funding has already been slashed – by 15% in real terms during the 2010s
+The BBC’s funding has been slashed in recent years

 For only 44p per day, the BBC currently delivers